faizaan1abd/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

     Write a promotional email for a new wildlife rescue, including the following: Rescue name is Contoso, it specializes in elephants, as well as zebras and giraffes, call for donations to be given at our website, include a list of the current animals we have at our rescue after the signature in the form of a table, these animals include elephants, zebras, gorillas, lizards, and jackrabbits.
     ```

-10. Observe the output, and see how the email has changed based on your clear instructions.
+10. Observe the output and see how the email has changed based on your clear instructions.
 11. Next, enter the following prompts where we add details about tone to the system message:

     **System message**